Business Maps as a Framework

 Actions

-can be further divided into: the goal behind it, the procedure of actually doing the action, and the outcome of it.
+can be further divided into: the goal behind it, the procedure of actually doing the action, and its effects on the Business Context

 Interfaces